Personal Information

 Type of work offered:

-Assessment, Consultancy, Initial Teacher Education, Research, Training and Writing
+Consultancy, Initial Teacher Education, Teaching/working with pupils, Training and Writing

 Specialism:

-Assessment, Early Years, Higher Education, Initial Teacher Education, Oracy, Phonics, Primary, Reading, Secondary, Secondary Literacy and Transition
+Curriculum Design, Early Years, Initial Teacher Education, Phonics, Primary and Reading

 Region available: